 Committee Membership and Structure

-Each committee has a maximum of 12 members, including the chair.
+Each committee (except constitutional committees) has a maximum of 16 members, including the chair.
 Committee members are appointed for three-year terms, and can be asked to serve for a second three-year term.
-Appointments run from August to August and committee members are expected to attend their respective committee meeting at Fire-Rescue International every year.
-There are two types of committees, as well as other options to get involved.
+Members are expected to attend their respective committee meeting at Fire-Rescue International every year and participate in additional committee meetings and conference calls as scheduled by the chair.
+There are two types of committees, as well as other opportunities to get involved.

 Constitutional committees are permanent committees established by the IAFC Constitution and Bylaws.
 Members serve on these committees by way of appointment by a division or appointment by the president.